 It uses the open-source NaCl cryptographic library and publishes independent third-party audits, including a 2024 Cure53 audit of its desktop app (audit report PDF).
 The developer, Threema GmbH, has a clear security page and doesn’t rely on ads or trackers.

 Threema is a paid app ( Android and IOS) .
 It’s not couples-branded like Between, but as a secure chat app for couples who value privacy backed by proof, it’s my go-to.
-One of Reddit user shared “My fiancée and I use it for sexy chat and sharing photos.
+One Reddit user shared “My fiancée and I use it for private chat and sharing photos.
 We treat it as a closed system to eliminate chances of the wrong person receiving a text.”

 5. Just Between Us